zihanKuang/academy-example/content/learning-paths/your-org-uuid/example-learning-path/course-1/module/quiz.md

 passing_percentage: 70
 questions:
   - id: "q1"
-    text: "Which Layer5 project is used for visual design in Kubernetes?"
+    text: "Which Layer5 project is used for visual design in Kubernetes and cloud native infrastructure?"
     type: "single-answer"
     marks: 2
     options: